Six-Seven-Studios/Rust-Racers/README.md

 * 35% - Networked Multiplayer
   * 5% - A homescreen with create and join room options
-  * 15% - Players can race alongside a max of 3 players via a networked connection
+  * 20% - Players can race alongside a max of 3 players via a networked connection
-  * 15% - Lag compensation (client-side prediction, state reconciliation, interpolation)
+  * 10% - Lag compensation (client-side prediction)

 * 35% - AI CPUs
    * Empty spots within a lobby are filled by AI CPUs